 Archaea and RNA viroid can bind the TLR receptor induce NFKB producing immune activation and cytokine TNF alpha secretion.
-The archaeal DXP and mevalonate pathway metabolites can bind $\gamma\delta$ TCR and digoxin induced calcium signalling can activate NFKB producing chronic immune activation.^[2,33] The archaeal cholesterol aromatase generated PAH can produce immune activation.
-The archaea and viroid induced chronic immune activation and generation of superantigens can lead on to autoimmune disease.
-Immune activation has been related to the pathogenesis of interstitial lung disease, chronic bronchitis emphysema and bronchial asthma.^[29,30] PAH has also been related to the pathogenesis of interstitial lung disease, chronic bronchitis emphysema and bronchial asthma.
+The archaeal DXP and mevalonate pathway metabolites can bind $\lambda\delta$ TCR and digoxin induced calcium signalling can activate NFKB producing chronic immune activation^[2,33].
+The archaeal cholesterol aromatase generated PAH can produce immune activation.
+The archaea and viroid induced chronic immune activation and generation of superantigens can lead on to autoimmune disease and immune activation.
+Immune activation has been related to the pathogenesis of cirrhosis liver, ulcerative colitis, irritable bowel syndrome and peptic ulcer disease^[29,30].

-The archaea and viroids can regulate the nervous system including the NMDA synaptic transmission. ^[2] NMDA can be activated by digoxin induced calcium oscillations, PAH and viroid induced RNA interference. ^[2] The cholesterol ring oxidase generated pyruvate can be converted by the GABA shunt pathway to glutamate.
-The archaeal cholesterol aromatase can generate serotonin.^[17] Glutamatergic and serotoninergic transmission can lead to immune activation.
-Serotonin can produce bronchospasm leading onto bronchial asthma.
-The higher degree of integration of the archaea into the genome produces increased digoxin synthesis producing right hemispheric dominance and lesser degree producing left hemispheric dominance.^[2] Right hemispheric dominance can lead to autoimmune diseases like interstitial lung disease, chronic bronchitis emphysema and bronchial asthma.^[2]
+The archaea and viroids can regulate the nervous system including the NMDA synaptic transmission^[2].
+NMDA can be activated by digoxin induced calcium oscillations, PAH and viroid induced RNA interference^[2].
+The cholesterol ring oxidase generated pyruvate can be converted by the GABA shunt pathway to glutamate.
+The archaeal cholesterol aromatase can generate serotonin^[17].
+Glutamatergic and serotoninergic transmission can lead to immune activation which is important in the pathogenesis of cirrhosis liver, ulcerative colitis, irritable bowel syndrome and peptic ulcer disease.
+Monoamine neurotransmitters and glutamate have been implicated in abnormal gut motility of irritable bowel syndrome.
+The higher degree of integration of the archaea into the genome produces increased digoxin synthesis producing right hemispheric dominance and lesser degree producing left hemispheric dominance^[2].
+Right hemispheric dominance colitis, irritable bowel syndrome and peptic ulcer disease^[2].